timbomckay/5eTools/content/adventure/out-of-the-abyss/chapter-4.md

 Droki's satchel is made of stitched darkmantle hide and contains the following items:

 - 1 gp and 10 sp
-- A <fetch-data type="item">Spell Scroll (2nd level)</fetch-data> of <fetch-data type="spell">see invisibility</fetch-data>
+- A <wc-fetch type="item">Spell Scroll (2nd level)</wc-fetch> of <wc-fetch type="spell">see invisibility</wc-fetch>
 - Two potions of healing
 - A worthless collection of dead vermin (spiders, centipedes, and the like) in various states of decomposition
 - Pages of lizard-skin parchment held together between two leather covers from two different books.
-The pages are full of mad scribbles and arcane formulas, but a character proficient in Intelligence (Arcana) can study them for 1 hour to discover that they constitute a spellbook containing the <fetch-data type="spell">Tenser's floating disk</fetch-data> and <fetch-data type="spell">feign death</fetch-data> spells.
+The pages are full of mad scribbles and arcane formulas, but a character proficient in Intelligence (Arcana) can study them for 1 hour to discover that they constitute a spellbook containing the <wc-fetch type="spell">Tenser's floating disk</wc-fetch> and <wc-fetch type="spell">feign death</wc-fetch> spells.
 - A strange lump of black metal, which Droki intends to deliver to the Gray Ghosts (see below)
 - A scroll in a copper tube and four small pouches containing stone giant toenail clippings and skin flecks, which Droki intends to deliver to the cultists (see below).
 Each pouch is tagged with a different name, and the scroll contains a list of names matching those on the tags, together with descriptions.
 One of the names is "Dorhun," with a description corresponding to Stonespeaker Hgraam's apprentice.
 The rest of the names belong to other stone giants of Clan Cairngorm.